InformationRegisterGH/SI_Format/SI_Format/Readme.md

 #### d_val
 A double value to be SI normalized.
 #### sformat
-Is the format string usually based on G or N
+Is the format string usually based on G or N (see C# string.Format).
 #### siunit
 An SI unit like watt, metre or l
 #### padding